komutan234/Turgut-Ak-n/README.md

 <h3 align="center"><a href="https://akinaxnews.com.tr" target="_blank"><img src="https://img.shields.io/badge/My%20Site-Click%20Me!-blue" alt="" width="200px"></a></h3>

 <p align="center">
-        I am skilled at developing complex solutions, creating responsive designs, possessing strong creative thinking skills, high energy and integrity, Ability to create algorithms effectively, and interact positively and communicate appropriately with team members, Quickly grasp new technologies and concepts to develop innovative and creative solutions to problems.
+   Hi I am Turgut Akin I am a small person with big dreams I am interested in software I am currently studying in high school I am also the founder of 5 companies and my goal is to graduate in 2025 to become a computer engineer and to be able to do big things in a short time.
 </p>

 <h2 align="center">🚀Technical Skills</h2>